dhucsik/onelab-go/README.md

 ## How to start

-Сreate a .env file and copy everything from the .env.example file there.
+Сreate a app.env file and copy everything from the .env.example file there.

 ```bash
 docker-compose up --build book-app